 10. Southern Live Oak

 Southern live oak (Quercus virginiana) is native to Texas and found in a large portion of the state.
 It’s known for its durable wood, which can withstand harsh weather conditions and be used for various purposes.
 Its leaves are dark green on top with grayish-green undersides, giving it an overall silvery color when viewed from a distance.
-The southern live oak has a deep taproot that anchors it well against windy, stormy conditions.
+The southern live oak can grow 40-60 feet and has a deep taproot that anchors it well against windy, stormy conditions.
 It produces green catkin-like flowers and acorns about one inch in diameter.

 This stately oak tree is not only beautiful but also a primary home and food source for many wild animals, birds, and insects.
 Bobwhite quail, squirrels, white-tailed deer, scrub jays, wood ducks, yellow-bellied sapsuckers, wild turkeys, and black bears all depend on the acorns for food.
 The dense canopy is a cozy nesting site for many mammals.

-What is the State Tree of Texas?
+What Is the State Tree of Texas?

-The pecan tree has been the state tree of Texas since 1919, making it an integral part of both the economy and ecology in the Lone Star State.
+The pecan tree (Carya illinoinensis) has been the state tree of Texas since 1919, making it an integral part of both the economy and ecology in the Lone Star State.
 Texas loves pecans so much that they made pecan pie the state pie in 2013!

 Pecan trees are incredibly important to Texas’ agricultural industry, as they are used for their nuts which can be harvested and sold on the market.
 Texas produces around 30-50 million pecans per year.

 Additionally, these trees provide homes for a wide variety of wildlife, such as birds and squirrels.
 Pecan trees also help maintain healthy ecosystems by providing shade, reducing soil erosion, and improving water quality with their root systems.
-These majestic trees have a lifespan of over 200 years and are beloved symbols in many parts of Texas!
+These majestic trees have a lifespan of more than 200 years and are beloved symbols in many parts of Texas!